adjust/dev-docs/docs/react-native/configuration/att.md

 ::::{dropdown} Example

-In this example, we collect the user's authorization status and convert it to a {code}`String`.
-We store this as a variable called {code}`authorizationStatus` and pass it as a session partner parameter with the key {code}`"status"`.
+This example demonstrates how to collect the user's authorization status and convert it to a `String`.
+This information is assigned to a variable called `authorizationStatus` and passed as a session partner parameter with the key `"status"`.

 :::{tab-set-code}